gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 The technician said:
 *I thought you couldn't do it.
-You're pretty tough.*
+You're a pretty tough lady.*

 ---
+A few weeks passed.

-Then, the results came in.
+Then the results came in.

 It was not MS!!!